coddingtonbear/jira-select/readme.md

 each constraint you've entered in the `having` section; in this case, all returned issues not having the string "Sprint #19" in the name of the last sprint associated with the displayed issue will not be written to your output.

+Note that `having` entries are processed locally instead of on the Jira server so filtering using `having` entries is much slower than using standard Jql due to the amount of (potentially) unnecessary data transfer involved.
+It is recommended that you use `having` only when your logic cannot be expressed in standard Jql (i.e. in the "where" section).

 ## Future Goals